igodlab/igodlab-site/content/learning/computing-systems/01-welcome-abroad.md

 ---
 - **1.2** Can a higher-level programming language instruct a computer to compute more than a lower-level programming language?

 *Ans.-* No it cannot.
-Higher-level programming languages have limitations regarding their capability of instructing fine grained low-level computation tweaks.
+Normally programming languages are Turing complete, so given enough time and resources both programming languages are capable of instructing the same computation.
+It is important to mention though that higher-level programming languages have limitations regarding their capability of instructing fine grained low-level computation tweaks.
 Normally higher-level programming languages operate many layers of abstraction above bare metal programming so its language abstractions detach their granularity capabilities whereas low-level languages allow closer manipulation of bare metal specifics.

 ---
 - **1.3** What difficulty with analog computers encourages computer designers to use digital designs?